Fact or Fiction?

 However, nearly everything about this article, including the pictures and descriptions of the “explorers” hint that this was merely a hoax.
 Even the news outlets that ran with the story are suspect.
 Whatever the case may be, the story is its own undoing.

 The photos are not exactly compelling.
 The giant “pyramids” with clean edges are clearly mountains.
 In fact, these mountains look like any mountain range existing in extremely cold climates.
-The smooth edges and sides are more likely the result of two things: natural erosion and the proximity of the photographer from the mountain when the shot was taken.
+The smooth edges and sides are more likely the result of natural erosion and the photographer's proximity to the mountain when the shot was taken.

-The icy cone near the coast is impressive and seems like it was made by humans.
-Then again, it’s near the coast and that portion of its structure appears to be the result of wind, sea, or both (Update: The photo in question was actually cropped from an original photo.
+The icy cone near the coast is impressive and seems like humans made it.
+Then again, it’s near the coast, and that portion of its structure appears to be the result of wind, sea, or both (Update: The photo in question was actually cropped from an original photo.
 It wasn't the subject of the original photo.
 See caption for the actual person who took it)

 The “snow pyramid” on the plain (also near the coast) is the least compelling.
 It suspiciously looks like it was photo-shopped (then again, looks can be deceiving).
 Also, it appears small in scale and closely resembles a pile of plowed snow (remember, there are bases with runways that need to be cleared down there).

 There are several clues to the article’s authenticity.
 Part of the problem is its length.
-For a story about a new, earth-shattering, history-changing discovery, it is relatively short (at least the one presented by In Serbia News was minuscule).
-Recently, an article about the discovery of new species in the “lost world” of Australia garnered a very lengthy write-up.
+A story about a new, earth-shattering, history-changing discovery is relatively short (at least the one presented by In Serbia News was minuscule).
+Recently, an article about the discovery of new species in Australia's “lost world” garnered a lengthy write-up.

 The story is not new, either.
 It appears that variations of the story have been circulating on the web for nearly a decade.
-While there are some slight variations, the story hasn’t changed much, either.
-Most sites have added opinions, rather than updates.
-In fact, the “new” version of the article has the same lead from its original publication.
-The original writer --whoever that might be -- claimed in the lead that the search was ongoing and that eight researchers are involved.
+While there are some slight variations, the story hasn’t changed much.
+Most sites have added opinions rather than updates.
+In fact, the “new” version of the article has the same lead as its original publication.
+The original writer—whoever that might be—claimed in the lead that the search was ongoing and that eight researchers were involved.
 No names are given to the explorers.

 This leads to another flaw in the pyramid story.
 The websites and blogs that chose to print it didn’t bother to validate the story.
-It appears nobody involved in the expedition were contacted.
+It appears nobody involved in the expedition was contacted.
 Any sense of sourcing done in the article was to mention an obscure website known for printing pseudo-scientific-themed articles (no link available).
-It’s obvious that many sites merely searched the web, found the story and placed it on their sites.
-This is not exactly investigative journalism at its finest (that is if you dare to give it that distinction).
+It’s obvious that many sites merely searched the web, found the story, and placed it on their sites.
+This is not exactly investigative journalism at its finest (that is, if you dare to give it that distinction).

 The News Outlets